stolostron/rhacm-docs/install/supported_clouds.md

 ## Supported managed cluster cloud providers
 {: #providers-managed}

 Red Hat OpenShift Container Platform 4.2 and 4.3 are supported for the managed clusters.
 You can use Red Hat OpenShift Container Platform 3.1.1, as well.
-See the available managed cluster options. <!-- Not a complete list here and please verrify what is listed, we still need to add IKS and RHOKS... -->
+See the available managed cluster options. <!-- Not a complete list here and please verify what is listed, we still need to add IKS and RHOKS... -->

 - See [OpenShift on Amazon Web Services](https://www.openshift.com/learn/partners/amazon-web-services).